kikiutils/node-fs-extra/README.md

 ## Usage

-**If the function being used does not have a corresponding functionality due to differences in the environment (such as NodeJS version, deno, or bun), an error will be thrown directly when it is used.**
+**If the function being used does not have a corresponding functionality due to differences in the environment (such as NodeJS version, deno, or bun), a `ToWrapFunctionIsUndefinedError` will be thrown directly when it is used.**

 ```typescript
 import kFse from '@kikiutils/fs-extra';